A5873/SkyMesh/README.md

 **Current Status**: Early Development / Prototype Phase

 SkyMesh is currently in the early development and prototype design phase.
-We are working on system architecture, simulation tools, and proof-of-concept implementations for the core components.
+I am working on system architecture, simulation tools, and proof-of-concept implementations for the core components.

 ## Quick Start Guide